-7.9.4.
+7.11.3.
 THE COMMUNICATION INTERFACE SHOULD SUPPORT AN UPGRADABILITY FUNCTIONALITY (HORIZONTAL)

 Appliances have a typical lifetime length that surpasses that of software manifold.
 For an appliance to be interoperable, it is required that the software of those appliances can be remotely updated to prevent avoidable and early decommissioning of appliances due to outdated software.
+Additionally, remote software updates are necessary to permit cybersecurity vulnerability patches (both periodically and hot fixes with a very short lead time).